MCP HubMCP Hub

 Edit the claude_desktop_config.json file:

-Run the following command to install published mcp-pandoc pypi:
+Run this command to install the published mcp-pandoc server for Claude Desktop automatically:

 npx -y @smithery/cli install mcp-pandoc --client claude